FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: Conclusion

 \section{Conclusion}

 Recommender systems operate in dynamic environments where they must deal with the cold-start problem, a phase when a recommender lacks sufficient information to make a good recommendation to the user.
 In this paper, we have proposed a new paradigm for training sequential recommenders to address item cold-start.
 The main idea is to replace embedding layers with a dynamic storage that can keep an arbitrary number of representations of users and items and has no trainable weights.
-In contrast to similar approaches, our model represents new users and items without side information or the time-consuming process of fine-tuning.
+In contrast to similar approaches, our model represents new users and items without side information and the time-consuming process of finetuning, instead it runs a single forward pass over a sequence of existing representations.
 In item cold-start scenarios, our method outperforms similar method by $29.50\%$--$47.45$\%.
 Further, it generalizes well to previously unseen large datasets without additional training.
 We believe that our proposed method can be useful for the improvement of large online recommender systems.